valueflows/valueflows/mkdocs/docs/introduction/faq.md

 ### Does Valueflows include an application that I can run or fork?

 No, Valueflows is only the vocabulary and documentation.
-There are some applications that have been and are being created using Valueflows and/or exposing Valueflows as an api [here](../appendix/usedfor.md).
+There are [some applications that have been and are being created](../appendix/usedfor.md) using Valueflows internally and/or exposing Valueflows as an api.
 They are all open source.

 ### How do we think of the "economy"?